How to Apply

 All applications who have met the following criteria will be considered for admission:

 - Undergraduate cumulative grade point average of 3.0 or higher, and a grade of not less than 'B-' in every nursing course.
-Applicants who do not meet these requirements should write a letter to the admission committee with rationale for an exception to the requirement.
-Admission would be on a provisional basis.

-- A current nursing license.
+- A current unencumbered nursing license.

 - Nurse Practitioner applicants must have two years of recent clinical practice as a registered nurse (R.N.).
 Applicants to the pediatric and adult-gerontological options must have at least one year experience in the area of specialization.